callous-youth/callous-youth.github.io/_pages/about.md

 Introduction
 ======
-I recently completed my Ph.D. in Software Engineering at Dalian University of Technology (DUT) in September 2024.
+I recently completed my Ph.D. in Software Engineering at Dalian University of Technology (DLUT) in November 2024.
 I was affiliated with the Institute of Geometric Computing and Intelligent Media Technology and the Key Laboratory for Ubiquitous Network and Service Software of Liaoning Province.
-My research was supervised by Prof. Risheng Liu (National Excellent Young Scholar) and Prof. Xin Fan (Dean).
+My research was supervised by [Prof. Risheng Liu](https://scholar.google.com.sg/citations?hl=zh-CN&user=DzuhImQAAAAJ) (National Excellent Young Scholar) and Prof. [Xin Fan](https://scholar.google.com.sg/citations?hl=zh-CN&user=vLN1njoAAAAJ) (Dean).

-My research focused on **Bi-Level Optimization (BLO)**, encompassing its theoretical foundations, algorithmic advancements, and applications in machine learning and computer vision.
+My research focused on bi-level optimization, encompassing its theoretical foundations, algorithmic advancements, and applications in machine learning and computer vision.
 Specifically, I developed efficient optimization methods to address hierarchical problems in areas such as low-light image enhancement, medical imaging, and adversarial robustness.
 BLO also served as a foundation for practical applications in meta-learning, neural architecture search, and generative learning.

-I hold an M.S. in Computational Mathematics (2020) and a B.S. in Mathematics and Applied Mathematics (2018) from DUT, where I was mentored by Prof. Zhixun Su.
-My academic contributions include 12 publications (5 as first or co-first author) in leading journals and conferences, including **IEEE TPAMI**, **IEEE TNNLS**, **ACM MM**, and **Pattern Recognition**, with a cumulative citation count exceeding 250.
-I have also served as a reviewer for prominent venues, including **CVPR**, **ACM MM**, **AAAI**, and **IJCAI**.
+I hold an M.S. in Computational Mathematics (2020) and a B.S. in Mathematics and Applied Mathematics (2018) from DUT, where I was mentored by Prof. [Zhixun Su](https://scholar.google.com.sg/citations?hl=zh-CN&user=ycFs33AAAAAJ).
+My academic contributions include 14 publications (5 as first or co-first author) in leading journals and conferences, including IEEE TPAMI, IEEE TNNLS, ACM MM, and Pattern Recognition, with a cumulative citation count exceeding 250.
+I have also served as a reviewer for prominent venues, including CVPR, ACM MM, AAAI, and IJCAI.

 In addition to my publications, I contributed to one domestic and two international patents.
 I also participated in national key R&D and NSFC-funded projects, where I was responsible for designing and implementing optimization-driven solutions for image processing and machine learning tasks.